mauriboano/STC_Capstone/README.md

   * File names should be in this format (what's important is the sequence number and the indication of pre- and post-disaster):
     * guatemala-volcano_00000003_pre_disaster
     * guatemala-volcano_00000003_post_disaster

+#### Run the Model
+Now that the model has been prepared following the steps above, you will execute the code to create building localization and damage classification image outputs.
+There is a bash script file that is in the main working directory, called ‘predict.sh’.
+This script contains all the instructions to execute the model, running the prediction .py files in the correct order and placing the model outputs in a new directory called 'submission'.
+* Open a terminal window and change (cd) to the main project working directory where the 'predict.sh' bash script is located
+* Type ‘bash predict.sh’ at the command prompt and the model run will begin
+  * Be patient - one pair of before/after images takes 15-20 minutes to run with CPUs
+* When complete, you will receive the message ‘submission created!’
+* There will be two new image files in a new directory called ‘submission’.
+These are the localization and damage prediction files that are model outputs

+#### Interpreting Model Results